jlucassen/datasciencecoursera/3_Getting_And_Cleaning_Data/Final Project/README.txt

 ===============================================================================
 Record details:

-Each record in tidied_data.csv contains:
+Each record in tidied_data.txt contains:
 - 79 numeric fields containing time and frequency domain variables
 - 1 string-factor field containing labeling the activity
 - 1 integer field containing the identifier of the subject for the experiment

-For each of the 79 numeric time/frequency sensor data fields, there is also an entry in tidied_means.csv containing the mean for that column.
+For each of the 79 numeric time/frequency sensor data fields, there is also an entry in tidied_means.txt containing the mean for that column.
 There is also an entry for subject, since the field is technically numeric, but it is meaningless and can be safely ignored.
 ==============================================================================